CNES/cars/docs/source/usage.rst

 .. note::

-  This library is foreseen to replace otb default in CARS for maintenance and installation ease.
   Be aware that geometric models must therefore be opened by Shareloc directly in this case, and supported sensors may evolve.